dspeyer/dspeyer.github.io/magic.md

 Scrolls weigh 0.1lbs per rating of the spell plus the (usually neglegible) mass of the materials.

 Crafting a scroll requires ability to cast the spell, a dc 10+rating spellcraft check and rating hours of work.
 Note that the “ability to cast” may be based on having another scroll (which you are essentially copying).
 While this is a shaping of magical energy, it is more self-contained than an active spell, and does not count against the active spell limit.
 Similarly, scrolls cannot be disspelled, though destroying the physical object will also destroy the magic.

+If the magic requires a skill check, the skill can either be included in the scroll or supplied by the user.
+If included in the scroll, the scroll also specifies all decisions made in the casting.
+For example, a scroll of Shape Metal could shape anything (up to a cubic meter) but would require a craft check, whereas a scroll of Shape Metal into a Rapier would not require a craft check, but could only produce that one design of rapier.

 Scrolls are not expended by use.